 awareness of the imperceptible and temporal forces that surround distillations of an ephemeral environment and bring them together within a poetic immediacy that underlines the paradoxical nature of water.

-This water work I have been immersed in for the past number of years has brought me on quiet a journey, through ritual landscape meditations and observational explorations.
-The remedy making process with Glenade Lough enabled me to experience this place story, collected waters and energetic fragments.
+This water work I have been immersed in for the past number of years has brought me on quite a journey, through ritual landscape meditations and observational explorations.
+The remedy-making process with Glenade Lough enabled me to experience this place story, collected waters and energetic fragments.

-This work attempts to convey a narrative from the waters perspective, using myself as a vessel I try to distill this ephemeral environment.
+This work attempts to convey a narrative from the perspective of the water, using myself as a vessel I try to distill this ephemeral environment.
 The Lough has many stories that are layered upon it and are held within the valley.
 In making seven waters remedies from the Lough I convey the emotions of these sensitive waters, made from all the people the water has encountered, the last brown bears in Ireland, the myth of the dobhar-chú.
 The water holds the

 emotions of the landscape, distilled down the mountain into the lake.
 The water is altered by everything that has passed through it, in its chemical nature as well as alchemical and its capacity for influencing us.

 Water seems ordinary.
 It is everywhere, in our bodies, in the lakes, rivers and the sea, and falling from the sky, which happens quite a lot in North Leitrim.
 It can slip through our fingers yet hold up a boat.
 It is a profoundly underrated substance.